ridiculouz/CKBQA/README.md

 ## Introduction

 This repository contains a Chinese KBQA dataset expanded from CCKS CKBQA Competition Dataset.
-We also provide a novel framework based on these additional annotations in a [paper](zhang2021namer.pdf), an online [demo](http://kbqademo.gstore.cn/) of such KBQA system is available, have fun to check it out!
+We also provide a novel framework based on these additional annotations in a [paper](zhang2021namer.pdf), an online [demo](http://kbqademo.gstore.cn/) of such KBQA system is available, have fun checking it out!

 ## Citation & Trouble Shooting